senchalabs/philogl/docs/io.md

 * url - (*string*) The url to make the request to.
 * method - (*string*, optional) The request method.
 Possible values are `GET` or `POST`.
 Default's `GET`.
 * async - (*boolean*, optional) Whether to make the request asynchronous or not.
 Default's `true`.
+* noCache - (*boolean*, optional) If true a random number will be appended to the url in order to force the reload of the file and avoid the use of the cache.
+Default's `false`.
 * sendAsBinary - (*boolean*, optional) Whether the content should be sent as binary or not.
 Default's false.
 More info [here](https://developer.mozilla.org/en/xmlhttprequest#sendAsBinary()).
 * body - (*mixed*, optional) To be used when `sendAsBinary` is `true`.
 The binary content to be sent.
 More info [here](https://developer.mozilla.org/en/xmlhttprequest#sendAsBinary()).
 * onProgress - (*function*, optional) A callback executed while the data is being downloaded.
 The first parameter of the callback is the percentage downloaded.